alidar1999/pipleline-examples-repair/README.md

 # synthetic-data-pipeline
-This repository hosts a two step synthetic data generation pipeline for creating Raspberry Pi based C programs.
-First the input/prompt for the model is created and then the corresponding program is generated.
+This repository hosts a data repair pipeline for Raspberry Pi C code single file applications.
+It allows us to use Gemini API to repair the code, and validate the repaired examples and store locally.
+Inside a linux environment, it can also allow you to check the syntax and build of the code using gcc toolchain.